As our Health and Senior Services Librarian, Rose Barnes is your go-to for resources on health and wellness and senior services.

 Partnerships & programs

-In her new role, Rose collaborates closely with librarians curating the health and wellness collection, develops related programming, and cultivates community partnerships based on healthy living.
+In her role, Rose collaborates closely with librarians curating the health and wellness collection, develops related programming, and cultivates community partnerships based on healthy living.

 What are you reading, watching & listening to?